SansGuidon/bookmarks/README.md

 * [A Soft Murmur](https://asoftmurmur.com/) - Ambient sounds to wash away distraction.
 * [Noisli](https://www.noisli.com/) - Improve focus and boost your productivity | Mix different sounds and create your perfect environment.

+> Tools
+* [joshuathompson/baton](https://github.com/joshuathompson/baton) - CLI to manage Spotify playback | You are using Spotify and would love to use it via terminal / CLI tools ? try baton ;-)

 # Networking
 * [Homenet Howto](https://www.homenethowto.com/) - Interesting guide to how computer networks work
 * [Naresh Kumar](https://theprofessionalspoint.blogspot.be/2013/10/10-basic-linux-networking-and.html) - (2013) 10 Basic Linux Networking and Monitoring Commands You Should Know